 - Observability & Monitoring Design - How to position VictoriaMetrics in a broader observability architecture with logs, traces, and SLO workflows.

-- Service Discovery - Why target discovery quality directly impacts metric completeness and scrape pipeline stability.
+- Service Discovery - Why target discovery quality directly impacts metric completeness and monitoring stability.

-- Data Pipeline and ETL/ELT Architecture - Long-term retention and downstream-processing patterns for large-scale metrics backends.
+- Data Pipeline / ETL / ELT Architecture - Long-term retention and downstream-processing patterns for large-scale metrics backends.